 Here are some things that you must not miss out on while enjoying a trip to this newly fashionable district:

 If you are a night bird that never misses an opportunity to party, “Pink Street” is the place to go.
-The street is easily recognizable by its pink colored pavement.
-Party start here very late and goes on until the morning.
+The street is easily recognizable by its pink-colored pavement.
+Party starts here very late and goes on until the morning.
 You can start the night at Bairro Alto and when the bars shut down there, “Pink Street” will be waiting for you to continue till the morning.

 Where to go in “Pink Street”?

 If you want to experience Lisbon’s traditional and authentic music “Fado”, Povo is the right place.
 “Fado” music is available from Tuesday to Thursday plus Sunday.
 You should make a reservation before your visit to make sure to find a table.

 “Sol e Pesca” means “Sun and Fishing” and it used to be a place that sells fishing gear.
 The fishing atmosphere is kept alive and it’s a good place to eat seafood and small snacks.
 The only downside is that it is not always possible to find a table in this cozy restaurant.

 Under the bridge of “Pink Street”, you can enter to this club where you can listen to DJ performances.

 Check out the website for more information: https://musicboxlisboa.com/mb/

 The former shipyard is now a place for people to come and relax while enjoying the view of the sea.
 You might want to start your day here in one of the cafes.

 This non-touristy and peaceful square becomes a social meeting point for people who later in the night goes on partying in “Pink Street”.
 If you would like to try pre-drinking with locals, you can go to “Praça de São Paulo” in the evening.